tzervas/ai-tools/README.md

 ### Current Limitations & Future Enhancements - Automated IaC Documentation Generator

 - **Comment Parsing:** Extraction of descriptions primarily relies on `description` attributes within `variable` and `output` blocks.
 Associating arbitrary HCL comments with specific blocks is complex and currently very basic.
 - **Terraform HCL Only:** Initial version focuses on Terraform.
 - **Basic Structure:** The Markdown output structure is currently fixed.
 Template-based rendering could be added for customization.
 - **No Cross-File Resolution:** Does not yet resolve dependencies or references between files or modules in-depth (e.g., to pull descriptions for module inputs from the module's own variables).
 - **Limited Detail for Resources/Modules:** Currently lists resources and module calls by name/type and source.
-Could be expanded to include key arguments or attributes.
+Could be expanded to include key attributes or arguments.

 ---

 This tool helps automate the creation of baseline documentation for your Terraform modules, making it easier to understand their components and usage.

 ## Tool: Git Compliance Analyzer

 The Git Compliance Analyzer (`src/mcp_tools/git_compliance_analyzer/cli.py`) is a command-line tool that scans a local Git repository against a configurable set of compliance rules.
 It helps ensure that repository content, commit history, and potentially IaC configurations adhere to defined standards.

 ### Current Features (Initial Version) - Git Compliance Analyzer

 - **Configurable Rules:** Define compliance policies in a `.compliance-rules.yml` file.
 - **Checks Performed:**
   - **File Existence:** Verify that specific files must exist (e.g., `LICENSE`) or must *not* exist based on glob patterns (e.g., `*.pem`).
   - **File Content:** Scan files (matching a path regex) for required or forbidden regex patterns within their content.
   - **Commit History:**
     - Analyze commit messages (on the current branch compared to a base branch) for Conventional Commit format compliance.
   - **IaC Validation (Basic):**
     - Wrapper to run `terraform validate` in specified directories within the repository.
 (Requires `terraform` CLI in PATH).
 - **CLI Interface:** Specify repository path, branch to analyze, base branch for commit history, and a custom rules file.
 - **Reporting:** Outputs a list of compliance findings with severity, messages, and relevant context (file paths, commit SHAs).

 ### Usage: Git Compliance Analyzer

 1. **Ensure you have a local clone of the Git repository you want to analyze.**
 2. **Optionally, create a `.compliance-rules.yml` file in the repository root** to define your specific compliance rules.
 If not found, default checks (which are minimal) will apply.
 3. **Run the tool from your project root (or ensure `src` is in `PYTHONPATH`):**

     ```bash